 Keep your leftovers.
 As mentioned above, to my taste, arista is actually even more delicious cold than warm.
 Thinly sliced, it makes a wonderful sandwich.

-Arista has an interesting history.
+The dish has an interesting history.
 The story goes that the name, if not the dish itself, goes back to the Council of 1430, held in Florence, where emissaries from the Eastern and Western churches, made a vain attempt at reconciling the growing rift between the two branches of Christianity.
 But the Council was a culinary, if not a religious, success.
-The Greek-speaking emissaries from Constantinople dubbed the pork roast served there aristos, meaning excellent’ or ‘the best’.
+The Greek-speaking emissaries from Constantinople dubbed this Florentine spit-roasted pork served there aristos, meaning excellent’ or ‘the best’.
 And the Italianized version arista has been used ever since to describe the dish.